umarhassan-mitodl/6.5830-fall-2023/content/resources/mit6_5830_f23_jpeg.md

   youtube_description: ''
   youtube_id: ''
 ---
 While original databases may have involved sorting through cards in a catalog, today's database systems are based on technology and algorithms.
-(Image courtesy of {{% resource_link "b0131b5d-b374-4275-8228-8d2a9521a966" "shindotv" %}} on Flickr.
+(Image courtesy of [shindotv](https://flic.kr/p/6QVfAK) on Flickr.
 License: CC BY-NC-SA.)